Computer memory described

 By using ECC ("error correcting code"), we can be sure the information is reliably stored and retrieved.
 Not all processors use ECC, but they really, *really* should.

-• Without ECC, hackers can often exploit bit flips.
+- Without ECC, [hackers](hacking.md) can often exploit bit flips, such as "race conditions".

 As a quantity, memory is measured by a downright confusing convention: